Whitey Ford, Hall of Fame ace for mighty Yankees, died at 91

 Ford did have his World Series disappointments.
 He spoke bitterly of the 1960 championship, when he shut out Pittsburgh twice but was used by Stengel in Game 3 and Game 6 and so was unavailable for the finale, won 10-9 by the Pirates on Bill Mazeroski's home run in the bottom of the ninth.
 In 1963, Ford was outmatched twice by Sandy Koufax as the Los Angeles Dodgers swept the Yankees.

 Ford was 10-8 with a 2.71 ERA overall in the World Series.
-His final appearance there came in the 1964 opener when he lost to Gibson and the St. Louis Cardinals.
+His final appearance there came in the 1964 opener when he lost to the St. Louis Cardinals, who went on take the title behind Gibson.

 Unlike Gibson and Koufax, Ford was not a power pitcher.
 Instead he depended on guile and guts, rarely giving hitters the same look on consecutive pitches.
 He’d throw overhand sometimes, three-quarters other times, mixing curves and sliders in with his fastball and changeup.